 Any alphabetic character will be written in upper case.

-Example: User permit Structure (to be completed)
+Example: User permit structure:

-111122223333444455556666AAAABBBB1234567830313233343536
+AD1DAD797C966EC9F6A55B66ED98281599B3C7B1859868

+The structure of this user permit is explained in the next section.

 HW_ID Format

-The HW_ID is a 32 digit hexadecimal number defined by the OEM manufacturer.
-Such a HW_ID can be implemented as a dongle or by other means ensuring a unique and tamperproof identification of each installation.
-Manufactures, with the consent of the Data Server, may use the same HW_ID on more than one system unit at an installation site; e.g. multiple ECDIS systems on a vessel bridge.The HW_ID must be stored within the system in a secure way.
+The HW_ID is a 32 digit hexadecimal number defined by the OEM.
+Such a HW_ID can be implemented as a dongle or by other means ensuring a tamperproof identification of each installation.

-The OEM manufacturer must assign a unique HW_ID for each installation.
-It is recommended that the HW_IDs are not sequential.

-The HW_ID will be stored in an encrypted form in the Userpermit.
-It is encrypted using the AES-CBC algorithm with M_KEY as the key resulting in a 128 bits digit encoded as a 32 digit (16 bytes) hexadecimal number.
-The encrypted HW_ID is then represented in its ASCII form in the user permit as 32 characters.
-Note that the size of the HW_ID is identical to the AES-CBC block size and does not require any padding when used as the encryption key.
+The HW_ID will be stored in an encrypted form in the user permit.
+It is encrypted using the AES algorithm with the M_KEY as the key resulting in a 128 bit value encoded as a 32 digit (16 bytes) hexadecimal number.
+The encrypted HW_ID is then represented in its ASCII form in the user permit as 32 digit.
+Note that the size of the HW_ID is identical to the AES block size and does not require any padding.

-Example of HW_ID is: 111122223333444455556666AAAABBBB
+Example of HW_ID is: 40384B45B54596201114FE99042201

-Example of encrypted HW_ID is: (to be completed)
+Example of encrypted HW_ID is: AD1DAD797C966EC9F6A55B66ED982815

+(M_KEY=4D5A79677065774A7343705272664F72)

 Check Sum (CRC) Format

-The Check Sum is an 8 character hexadecimal number.
+The Check Sum is an 8 digit hexadecimal number.
 It is generated by taking the encrypted HW_ID and converting it to a 32 character hexadecimal string.
-It is then hashed using the algorithm CRC32 [10] and the 4 bytes converted to an 8 character hexadecimal string.
+It is then hashed using the algorithm CRC32 and the 4 bytes converted to an 8 character hexadecimal string.

-The Check Sum is not encrypted and allows the integrity of the Userpermit to be checked.
+The Check Sum is not encrypted and allows the integrity of the user permit to be checked.

-The Check Sum in the above example is: (to be completed)
+The Check Sum in the above example is:

+Example HW_ID: 40384B45B54596201114FE99042201

+Example Encrypted HW_ID: AD1DAD797C966EC9F6A55B66ED982815

+Checksum: 99B3C7B1

 M_ID Format

 The M_ID is a 6-character alphanumeric code expressed as ASCII representation provided by the SA.
 The SA will provide all licensed manufacturers with their own unique Manufacturer Key and Identifier (M_KEY and M_ID) combination.
 The manufacturer must safeguard this information.

-The SA will provide all licenced Data Servers with a full listing of all manufacturer codes as and when new manufacturers subscribe to the scheme.
+The SA will provide all licensed Data Servers with a full listing of all manufacturer codes as and when new manufacturers subscribe to the scheme.
 This information is used by the Data Server to determine which key (M_KEY) to use to decrypt the HW_ID in the User permit during the creation of Data Client cell permits.

-The M_ID in the above example is: 123456 or 30313233343536 (ASCII3)
+The M_ID in the above example is: 859868

 M_KEY Format

-The M_KEY is a 32 digit hexadecimal (128 bits) number provided by the SA.
+The M_KEY is a random 32 digit hexadecimal (128 bit) number assigned to the manufacturer and provided by the SA.
 The OEM uses this key to encrypt assigned HW_ID when generating user permits.
-The OEM must store it securely.
 This key is used by the Data Server to decrypt assigned HW_IDs.
-Note that the size of the M_KEY is identical to the AES-CBC block size and does not require any padding when used as the encryption key.
+Note that the size of the M_KEY is identical to the AES block size and does not require any padding.

-Example of M_KEY is 1234567890ABCDEF1234567890ABCDEF
+Example of the M_KEY is: 4D5A79677065774A7343705272664F72

-The Cell Permit
+The Data Permit

-To decrypt a product file the Data Client must have access to the encryption key (see section 4.1) used to encrypt it.
+To decrypt a data file the Data Client must have access to the encryption key (see section 15-6.2.1) used to encrypt it.
 Since the encryption keys are only known to the Data Server there needs to be a means of delivering this information to Data Clients in a protected manner.
-This information is supplied by the Data Server (e.g. RENC or VAR) to the Data Client in an encrypted form known as a cell permit.
-A single file is provided to deliver the cell permit and it is named PERMIT.TXT (see section 4.3.1).
-This file may contain several product permits based on the product coverage required by the Data Client.
+This information is supplied by the Data Server to the Data Client in an encrypted form known as a permit.
+A file is provided to deliver the data permit and it is named PERMIT.XML (see clause 15-7.4.1).
+This file may contain several permits based on the product coverage required by the Data Client.